gortaina/gortaina/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Healthcare
-- 🌱 I’m currently learning Hadoop
+- 🌱 I’m currently learning Machine Learning(Business and implementation)
 - 👯 I’m looking to collaborate on data analysis
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Java, Python, R, PowerBI, Spark, Hadoop...